josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧭_reflexive_risk.md

 ---

-## VIII.
-Mythic Reflection — The Compass and the Mirror
+## 🪞 Mythic Reflection — The Compass and the Mirror

 In myth, Narcissus dies gazing into his reflection; in code, the system survives by dimming the glass.
 Firewalls replace water.